- 27 Jan 2025

 About Relationships

-Creating a New Custom Relationship
+Creating a Custom Relationship

-To create a new Relationship:
+To create a Relationship:

-Optionally, click Add description to add a description of the Relationship.
+Optionally, click Add description to add a description of the relationship.
 It is recommended to describe the relationship between the two asset types.

-Enable Set as default relationship to set this Relationship as the default between these asset types.
+Enable Set as default relationship to set this relationship as the default between these asset types.

-When creating a custom Relationship, use Test Run to verify the validity of a custom relationship between assets based on the selected matching field values.
-The Relationship is tested on the first found assets for each of the selected fields.
+When creating a custom relationship, use Test Run to verify the validity of a custom relationship between assets based on the selected matching field values.
+The relationship is tested on the first found assets for each of the selected fields.
 Some assets may not have a value for the selected field.

 When the Test Run is Successful

-The test run is successful when the data types of the selected fields are the same (for example, they are both email addresses) and at least one matching value exists before creating the Relationship.
+The test run is successful when the data types of the selected fields are the same (for example, they are both email addresses) and at least one matching value exists before creating the relationship.

-When the test run is successful, a dialog is displayed listing one asset for both the source and target of the Relationship.
+When the test run is successful, a dialog is displayed listing one asset for both the source and target of the relationship.
 A link navigates to each asset's profile page in a new browser tab.
-Click Create to create the custom Relationship.
+Click Create to create the custom relationship.

 When the Test Run Fails

 When the test run fails, a dialog is displayed stating the reason for failure.
 For example, if there are no matching values for the selected fields, the test will fail.
-Even if the test fails, you can still create the Relationship.
-This is useful when you are creating Relationships for future use.
-Click Create to create the custom Relationship.
+Even if the test fails, you can still create the relationship.
+This is useful when you are creating relationships for future use.
+Click Create to create the custom relationship.

 Editing Existing Relationships

-You can edit the name, description, and tags of existing Relationships.
-Only custom Relationships can be edited.
+You can edit the name, description, and tags of existing relationships.
+Only custom relationships can be edited.

 To edit a Relationship:

 - Select a Relationship in the Custom Relationships Management table.
+From the Actions menu, select Edit.

 - Make the changes you want and click Save.
-Click Test Run before saving to verify the Relationship is valid.
+Click Test Run before saving to verify the relationship is valid.

 Duplicating and Deleting Relationships

-To duplicate a Relationship:
+To duplicate a relationship:

 - Do one of the following: